 The above attributes will be used to evaluate our students not only at the time of application but throughout their medical school careers.

 Letters of Recommendation

-We require a minimum of 3 letters of recommendation or a committee letter containing multiple letters.
+We request 3-4 letters of recommendation or a committee letter containing multiple letters.
 If applicants have more than 4 letters in their packet or submit more than 4 individual letters, and they are invited for an interview, they will designate which 4 letters they wish us to consider for the post-interview holistic review.
 Additional letters will not be considered.
 Your recommenders can be any individuals who can objectively assess your personal qualities such as integrity and ethics; reliability and dependability; social, interpersonal and teamwork skills; resilience and adaptability; altruism; and a desire to learn.

 We have no specific requirements regarding how you select these individuals.
 However, if you choose to include someone from your academic experiences, we strongly recommend an experienced faculty member (Associate Professor or Professor) rather than a graduate student instructor (GSI).
 ALL letters of recommendation must be submitted via the AMCAS Letter Service.
 During the application process, there will be a section asking for your Letter of Evaluation information.
 Please consult the AMCAS instructions for additional details and be sure to review the AAMC’s new Letters of Evaluation Guidelines.
 Do NOT send any letters directly to the University of Michigan Medical School.